miwermi/DA-team-proj/README.md

 ## Dashboard
-- Bartle's Personas for game players >> https://www.interaction-design.org/literature/article/bartle-s-player-types-for-gamification#:~:text=There%20are%20four%20player%20types,any%20combination%20of%20these%20types
+As a team, we’ve begun to discuss ideas for our dashboard that will be key in presenting our findings and telling our story.
+Below is an idea we wish to explore.
+- Tableau dashboard, visualizations and storys.
-- Add this in as a comparison with our analysis.
-Taking a look from a psychological perspective and comparing it to our data analysis section
+-  [Bartle's Personas](https://www.interaction-design.org/literature/article/bartle-s-player-types-for-gamification#:~:text=There%20are%20four%20player%20types,any%20combination%20of%20these%20types) for game players.
+We would add this in as a comparison with our analysis.
+Looking from a psychological perspective and comparing it to our data analysis section.